What you’ll learn reading this article:

 Filing with your own company may mean your claim is processed sooner, but there may be a fixed limit on the number of days and the price of rental under your own insurance coverage.

-The negligent driver’s insurance, however, is responsible for paying for your rental, so filing with them should keep you from out-of-pocket expenses.
+The at-fault driver’s insurance, however, is responsible for paying for your rental, so filing with them should keep you from out-of-pocket expenses with the rental car company.
 They may choose to examine your claim more thoroughly than your own company, though, which could mean a lapse in transportation while they process the request.

 What About If I Have an Accident in a Rental Car?